Kiriki-liszt/JS_Inflator/README.md

 v2.0.2.2: Re-structure how GUI switching works to more safe way.

-v2.0.3: Error in apple M-series build fixed.
+v2.0.3: Error in Apple Silicon Native build fixed.

 ## What I've learned